llaumgui/docker-images-php-fpm/php-fpm/7.4/README.md

   * redis
   * Symfony (currently only yaml)
   * xDebug
-* Capacity to set UID and GID for php-cli usage
 * Capability to disable some binaries (need rebuild and pass build arg):
   * Composer
   * ImageMagick (with optionnal imagick support)